slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Manage with bread and butter until God sends the honey.' -- Moroccan proverb*

-> *'You can’t be grateful and angry simultaneously.' -- Tony Robbins*

-> *'Gratitude is not only the greatest of virtues, but the parent of all the others.' -- Cicero*

 > *'How lucky I am to have something that makes saying goodbye so hard.' -- A.A.
 Milne*

+> *'You can’t be grateful and angry simultaneously.' -- Tony Robbins*

+> *'Everyone you will ever meet knows something you don't.' -- Bill Nye*

 > *'There is nothing noble in being superior to your fellow man; true nobility is being superior to your former self.' -- Ernest Hemingway*

-Your success means nothing in life.
-It’s forgotten in one generation, two at best.
-But your emotional health lives for hundreds of generations after in the lives of everyone you touch and their descendants.

 <!--
+- A way to humble yourself is to put you in the position of being the weakest person in something during the day.
+- Being grateful is looking down.
+- A good life is not a life without problems.
+A good life is a life with good problems. mm
+- play the cards you are dealt.
+And you will often be dealt bad cards.
+- I sometimes forget that a group of people blazed the trail I’m enjoying and that another group continues to maintain it without any fanfare.

 > *'I myself am made entirely of flaws, stitched together with good intentions.' -- Augusten Burroughs*
 > *'Knowing others is intelligence; knowing yourself is true wisdom.
 Mastering others is strength; mastering yourself is true power.
 If you realize that you have enough, you are truly rich.' -- Lao Tzu*
-> *'#332.
-Nothing is more highly to be prized than the value of each day.' -- Goethe*
 > *'When you are grateful, fear disappears and abundance appears.' -- Anthony Robbins*
 > *'The frog in the well knows nothing of the mighty ocean.' -- Japanese Proverb*
-- A good life is not a life without problems.
-A good life is a life with good problems. mm
-- play the cards you are dealt.
-And you will often be dealt bad cards.

-The simple mantra, “I know nothing” has helped me so many times in the past seven years.
-I owe any success to those simple three words: I. Know.
-Nothing.

-I sometimes forget that a group of people blazed the trail I’m enjoying and that another group continues to maintain it without any fanfare.

 > *'Ego is the unhealthy belief in our own importance.'*
 -->